angularexample/mfe-angular-react-nx/README.md

 ### Create a Git Repository

+If you use the option for ```GitHub Actions``` when creating the workspace, a local Git repository will automatically be created in the workspace directory.
+In that case, you can skip this step to creaet a Git repository.

 Use your IDE to create a Git repository.

 Note: Alternatively, share the project on GitHub.
 This will create a new repository in your GitHub account.